Treaty Oak Offroad KDSS Spacers Overview for the 5th Gen 4runner

 A little bit about KDSS first.

-KDSS stands for Kinetic Dynamic Suspension system, a technology that is borrowed from Lexus GX and Land Cruiser series.
-It optimally adjusts front and rear stabilizers based on a set of interconnected hydraulic cylinders.
-The interconnection is made up of hydraulic piping and a control cylinder which is located at the frame rail.
-KDSS, which is fully mechanical, can disengage the stabilizer bars (the bars are jointed, allowing movement independent of one another).
-This system will not engage during normal driving conditions when hydraulic pressure is equal.
+KDSS stands for Kinetic Dynamic Suspension System, a technology borrowed from the Lexus GX and Land Cruiser series.
+It optimally adjusts the front and rear stabilizers using a set of interconnected hydraulic cylinders.
+The interconnection consists of hydraulic piping and a control cylinder located on the frame rail.
+KDSS, which is fully mechanical, can disengage the stabilizer bars (the bars are jointed, allowing independent movement).
+This system will not engage during normal driving conditions when the hydraulic pressure is equal.
 In off-road conditions, KDSS activates when it senses that a wheel has dropped.

 One of the problems with this KDSS system is “the lean”.
-KDSS lean is where the passenger side sits a little lower than the driver side thereby generating a lean and this is developed after you lift your vehicle.
-The reason for this is when your vehicle is lifted, the cylinder extends as the vehicle is raised, but the passenger side can’t due to that rigid link.
+KDSS lean is where the passenger side sits a little lower than the driver side, thereby generating a lean, and this is developed after you lift your vehicle.
+The reason for this is that when your vehicle is lifted, the cylinder extends as the vehicle is raised, but the passenger side can’t due to the rigid link.

 Why do you need KDSS Spacers?

 There are a few things that can be done to get rid of this lean.
-A cheap alternate would be to add some strut top spacer plate that can be added to the passenger front and rear taller coil spring for the passenger side to offset the lean.
-At the time of this post, only Dobinsons offer different length coil springs for the rear side for KDSS equipped trucks if you plan to go this route.
+A cheap alternative would be to add a strut-top spacer plate to the passenger front and rear, and taller coil springs on the passenger side, to offset the lean.
+At the time of this post, only Dobinsons offers different-length coil springs for the rear of KDSS-equipped trucks if you plan to go this route.

-The other option will be KDSS spacers, which extended the length of the passenger front bar by adding a spacer in there and adding 2 spacers in the back on both sides.
-The latter option will not only correct lean but will also add some droop to the suspension travel adding to more articulation while off-roading.
+The other option will be KDSS spacers, which extend the length of the passenger front bar by adding a spacer in there and adding 2 spacers in the back on both sides.
+The latter option will not only correct lean but also add some droop to the suspension travel, increasing articulation while off-roading.

 TREATY OAK OFFROAD or BLACK GATE CUSTOMS?